 If you own a macOS-equipped computer, you already have the best beginner DAW pre-installed.
 GarageBand features a clean, straightforward design that makes it easy for any budding producer to get started on their first track.
 Plus, there are plenty of online tutorials on how to use Apple’s audio editing software.

 When it comes to audio files, GarageBand is programmed with essential editing tools like clip loops/fades, in addition to basic quantization, pitch, and timing correction functions.
 For MIDI fans, the software also comes packed with a generous library of samples, virtual instruments, and presets.
-You can even choose from 100 EDM and hip hop synth sounds which can be adjusted to your preferences.
+You can even choose from tons of EDM and hip hop synth sounds which can be adjusted to your preferences.

 This program basically has everything you’d want in a starter DAW, especially if you only want to dip your toes into the world of digital music production.
+Keep in mind that if you have a specific plugin you want to use it’ll need to be in AU format, as VST plugins will require a third party workaround, which can work or can get messy.

 Novice producers should consider Magix Music Maker (Windows)

 For those on a Windows machine, the free edition of Magix Music Maker.
 Its clean interface allows for easy navigation around the program, which is great for beginners.
 You’ll rarely, if ever, feel overwhelmed by the layout.
 There are limitations to it, though; for one, you’re only afforded eight tracks with the free version.
+With that said, the premium version is only $129 USD (and goes on sale often).

 Music Maker also includes basic MIDI and audio editing functionality and a modest selection of plugins and virtual instruments.
 It even includes an optimized loop manager with the latest version, to keep everything organized.
 This is a great option if you’re on the fence about whether you prefer working with live instrumental recordings, or plugins.
 It has all the tools you need to create your first audio mixes.